Definition

 NBASE-T Ethernet

-NBASE-T Ethernet is an IEEE standard and Ethernet-signaling technology that allows existing twisted-pair copper cabling to exceed the cable's specified limit of 1 Gbps for distances of up to 100 meters.
-The standard, 802.3bz, established two new speeds, at 2.5 Gbps and 5 Gbps.
+NBASE-T Ethernet is an IEEE standard and Ethernet-signaling technology that enables existing twisted-pair copper cabling to exceed the cable's specified limit of 1 gigabit per second (Gbps) for distances of up to 100 meters.
+The standard, 802.3bz, established two new speeds at 2.5 Gbps and 5 Gbps.
 NBASE-T Ethernet was approved as a standard in September 2016.

-NBASE-T was developed to allow organizations to support the faster data transfer rates of 802.11ac Wave 2 -- which exceed 1 Gbps -- without having to replace existing Cat5e and Cat6 twisted pair cabling.
-The next higher Ethernet standard, 10 Gbps, required cabling capable of supporting very high frequency ranges, which Cat5e and Cat6 cabling cannot.
-Without the NBASE-T standard, organizations would have had to spend millions of dollars to upgrade their infrastructure.
+NBASE-T was developed to enable organizations to support the faster data transfer rates of 802.11ac Wave 2, which exceed 1 Gbps, without having to replace existing Cat5e and Cat6 twisted-pair cabling.
+The next higher Ethernet standard, 10 Gigabit Ethernet, required cabling capable of supporting high frequency ranges for long runs, which Cat5e and Cat6 cabling cannot.
+Without the NBASE-T standard, organizations would have had to spend millions of dollars to upgrade their infrastructure to Cat6a cables.

-In addition to allowing organizations to use existing twisted-pair cabling to support faster data transfer rates, NBASE-T supports Power over Ethernet (PoE), which eliminates bottlenecks created by wired Ethernet links to access points.
-PoE is becoming more important as more devices like IP cameras are added to the network.
+In addition to enabling organizations to use existing twisted-pair cabling to support faster data transfer rates, NBASE-T supports Power over Ethernet, which enables devices to be powered by a single cable.
+PoE is becoming more important as more devices, like IP cameras and high-speed access points (APs), are added to the network.

 Origins of NBASE-T